-Fewer meals eaten in front of television after interventionNovember 5th, 2012 in Pediatrics /
+Fewer meals eaten in front of television after interventionNovember 5, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—A brief primary care intervention for preschool-aged children and their parents reduces the number of meals eaten in front of the television but does not reduce overall screen time or body mass index (BMI), according to research published online Nov.
 5 in Pediatrics.

 Catherine S. Birken, M.D., of the University of Toronto, and colleagues conducted a randomized controlled trial involving a primary care pediatric group practice to determine whether a brief intervention for 160 3-year-old preschool children could be effective in reducing screen time, meals in front of the television, and BMI.